WhiteStar-Communications/HyperSpace-Service/README.md

 - {"cmd": "removeDNSSearchDomains", "domains": ["example.org"]}

-**Add internal DNS servers used by the TUN interface** The TUN interface's address is added by default.
+**Add internal DNS servers used by the TUN interface**.
+The TUN interface's address is added by default.

 - {"cmd": "addDNSServers", "servers": ["10.0.1.57"]}